 Now continue on toward the Brooklyn Tower.
 Stop about halfway between the two towers.

-Below is a six lane highway.
+Below is a six-lane highway.
 The roadway, which is 135 feet (41 m) above the average tide-water level, permitting vessels weighing under 1,000 tons to cross beneath it, was completed.
-The walkway, elevated above the roadway, just as John Roebling, was finished not long after that.
-The designated bike lane was added in the early 1970’s and is said to be one of t first dedicated bike lanes in the country.
+The elevated roadway, just as John Roebling had envisioned, was finished not long after that.
+The designated bike lane was added in the early 1970’s and is said to be one of the first dedicated bike lanes in the country.
 Elevated Trains and trolley cars stopped running in the 1940’s.
 The roadway was widened to accommodate more automobiles during the 1948-1954 reconstruction.

 The East River